euroargodev/bgc_derivation/README.md

 - pres is the pressure measurement values from CTD
 - temp is the temperature measurement values from CTD
 - psal is the salinity measurement values from CTD
-- coeffs is the structure to hold the predeployment cablibration coefficients
+- coeffs is a structure to hold the predeployment cablibration coefficients

         Required coeff's for
         mdoxy2doxy: